 - Add masala paste and mix well.

-- Add salt & hot water* (to get required consistency) and cook in medium flame.
+- Add salt & hot water* to get the required consistency and cook in medium flame.

 - Add cooked black eyed peas and bring to a final boil.